 To make things a bit more complicated you will come across many FMCG or SMCG firms that operate a mixed model – they sell under their own brand some products but also produce for other brands.
 You can also have the opposite situation when the FMCG or SMCG firm produces some of its products and buys others from 3rd party suppliers for example in Asia.
 The mixed model always analyses the business assuming that you have 2 business units: branded goods produced by you & private labels (or branded goods produced by 3rd party)

 Below is a movie showing the main challenges in SMCG

 and in FMCG businesses.

 I hope this will help you understand the difference between those 2 business models.

 What is the scope of the project?

-Consumer Goods producer are one of the biggest customers of consulting firms and buy a wide range of projects.
-Below I will mention some of them that you have big chance coming across:
+Consumer Goods producers are one of the biggest customers of consulting firms and buy a wide range of projects.
+Below I will mention some of them that you have a big chance of coming across:

 - Post-mergers.
 Sometimes consulting firms stay after the acquisition of the firm and they help integrate newly acquired firm.
 The task is to make sure that the identified value is delivered.

-- Pricing in one of the business units
+- Pricing is one of the business units

 - Changing production planning